CMOR functions#

 - Returns:

-Fixed and checked cube.
+Fixed cube.

 - Return type:

-- esmvalcore.cmor.fix.fix_file(file: Path, short_name: str, project: str, dataset: str, mip: str, output_dir: Path, add_unique_suffix: bool = False, session: Session | None = None, **extra_facets) str | Path [source]#
+- esmvalcore.cmor.fix.fix_file(file: Path, short_name: str, project: str, dataset: str, mip: str, output_dir: Path, add_unique_suffix: bool = False, session: Session | None = None, frequency: str | None = None, **extra_facets) str | Path [source]#

 Fix files before ESMValTool can load them.

-This fixes are only for issues that prevent iris from loading the cube or that cannot be fixed after the cube is loaded.
+These fixes are only for issues that prevent iris from loading the cube or that cannot be fixed after the cube is loaded.

 Original files are not overwritten.